-ScholarshipsandGrants.us understands the importance of students finding the right financial aid resources.
-We help all types of students find the perfect match based on their own unique needs and qualifications.
+Founded in 2007, scholarshipsandgrants.us has been helping students find scholarships and grants for a decade.
+We specialized in providing scholarship information for women and high school seniors.
+We understand the importance of students finding the right financial aid resources.
+That is why we regularly ask scholarship providers, industry leading organizations, government groups and institutions of higher education to review our contents to provide students the latest and accurate scholarship and grant information.
+We help students find the perfect match based on their own unique needs and qualifications.
 As one of the most respected websites dedicated to sharing scholarships and grants, we provide over 1,000 informational links to institutions and organizations offering assistance to students.
-All it takes is some determination to get the money you need for higher education.

 Scholarships for Students